-Years 2 - 6
+Years 4 - 6

-Teachers use the National Curriculum objectives for their year group to create their medium term plan and to teach their daily lessons.
-Where necessary, they will track back to objectives from previous year groups to ensure full understanding.
+Teachers use the National Curriculum objectives, supported by White Rose materials, for their year group to create their medium-term plan and to teach their daily lessons.
+Where necessary, teachers have adapted units of teaching to consider key learning missed in the academic year 2019-2020.
 In line with the 2014 National Curriculum, all teaching now focuses on three key aims; reasoning, fluency and problem-solving.
-As Maths Mastery progresses through the school, we are also focusing on implementing the five main principles of Mastery teaching in Year 2 through to Year 6, which encompass the three aims of the National Curriculum already stated.
+As Maths Mastery progresses through the school, we are also focusing on implementing the five main principles of Mastery teaching in Year 4 through to Year 6, which encompass the three aims of the National Curriculum already stated.